Eye doctors add safety measures to cut COVID-19 risk

 Wilkes also notes the addition of over-sized “shields” specifically for slit lamp procedures.

 What is a slit lamp?
-A slit lamp shines bright light into the patient’s eye, allowing a doctor to examine its internal health.
-A slit lamp is also traditionally the part of an exam that requires the nearest doctor-to-patient distance.
+A slit lamp is a table-mounted biomicroscope that shines bright light into the patient’s eye, allowing the doctor a highly magnified view of external and internal structures of the eye.
+A slit lamp exam is an important part of a comprehensive eye exam and requires a close doctor-to-patient distance.

-A shield can stop stray respiratory droplets, the most common method of coronavirus transmission, from being spread.
+A shield can stop stray respiratory droplets, the primary method of coronavirus transmission, from being spread.

-Shields are something you’ll be seeing a lot more of in the coming months — not only in eye care practices but anywhere that requires face-to-face interaction.
+Shields are now becoming commonplace to help control the COVID-19 pandemic — not only in eye care practices but anywhere that requires face-to-face interaction.
 You’ve probably already seen these shields in the checkout lane at your grocery store.

 Lasting changes to eye care

-As states and counties allow businesses to reopen, eye exams leading to a prescription for glasses, contact lenses or vision surgery will be offered again.
-Safety shields that protect the patient and eye doctor likely will be part of the new norm.
+As states and cities allow businesses to reopen, the availability of routine eye exams will improve.
+But safety shields and changes to office protocols to protect the patient, eye doctor and office staff likely will be part of the new norm.

 There may even be a rush to book exams to get needed glasses and updated prescriptions.